Celebration! The 2024 Taiwan Coffee Assortment & Grading system, TCAGs Evaluation

 From Top 100 Young Farmer to Specialty Coffee Artisan, Award-Winning at First Attempt!

-Inheriting Traditional Craftsmanship, Crafting Specialty Coffee with Dedication
+Inheriting Traditional Craftsmanship, Masterfully Producing Specialty Coffee

 "Savor the Mountain Aroma, Drink Alishan's Peak Fragrance; Verdant Trees Layer the Mountain's Lushness"「飲山香,喝阿里山的山頭香;嘉木層層染山郁」

-This phrase is not only the origin of the name "Yinshanyu飲山郁," but also embodies Mr. Huang Chang-sheng黃昶升's philosophy.
+This phrase is not only the origin of the name "Alishanwin飲山郁," but also embodies Mr. Huang Chang-sheng黃昶升's philosophy.
 He views tea-making as a long journey, emphasizing that from a single tea leaf to a cup of tea, it requires the accumulation of time, experience, and perseverance.
 Growing up in a tea-making family, he deeply understands the hardship and value of this craft, and extends this spirit to coffee cultivation and post-processing.

 This Alishan coffee is not merely a crystallization of the high mountain environment, but also embodies the dedication and persistence of the local farmers.
-Every cup of Yinshanyu coffee is an ultimate experience of encountering the deep mountains, allowing people to savor the rich aroma and artisan spirit from Alishan.
+Every cup of Alishanwin coffee is an ultimate experience of encountering the deep mountains, allowing people to savor the rich aroma and artisan spirit from Alishan.

 The Bourbon variety of Arabica coffee is one of the closest to the original species.
 It was discovered on Reunion Island (formerly known as Bourbon) near Madagascar.
 Bourbon has its own unique characteristics, sharing a high-quality taste with Typica, featuring a wine-like acidity and a sweet aftertaste.
 Bourbon and Typica can be distinguished by their leaves and beans.
 Bourbon leaves are broader, and its coffee cherries are smaller but denser.
 Consequently, Bourbon beans are relatively smaller and rounder compared to Typica.